 The Great Barrier Reef is the largest reef ecosystem on Earth.
 Listed as a UNESCO World Heritage site, it’s the biggest structure on the planet made by living organisms.

-The 2,900 individual coral reefs and 900 islands that make up the Great Barrier Reef are home to a rich and colourful array of marine wildlife, making it a popular visitor attraction for snorkellers and divers.
+The 2,900 individual coral reefs and 900 islands that make up the reef are home to a rich and colourful array of marine wildlife.
+This beautiful natural wonder is a popular visitor attraction for snorkellers and divers.

 The reefs fall into three categories: